 All coaching at Scottish is done by volunteers.
 While we do not offer paid coaching, if you would like to find a professional coach, we can make recommendations for coaching outside the club.

-Scottish has a coaching coordinator, Jamie White.
-He can link you up with one of the coaches.
-You can email Jamie White.
+Scottish has two coaching coordinator, Jaime and Nicolas Vessiot.
+They can link you up with one of the coaches.
+You can email them here.

 Would you like to be a coach?